RoshniRanaDS27/A_Flask-API_Driven_Machine_Learning_Model-Personalized_Medical_Recommendation_System/README.md

 1. Optimization: Normalized data for efficient queries.
 2. Logging: Version control for schema changes.
 3. Formatting: Regularized data types and clarified relationships.

+# Conclusion
+AI/ML presents a significant opportunity in the healthcare industry.
+Despite some risks of inaccuracies, the model demonstrates high initial accuracy rates and potential for use as a diagnostic filtering mechanism.